The NEBOSH Construction Certificate: A UK Guide (2026)

 Do I need the General Certificate before the Construction Certificate?

-No. NEBOSH does not require one before the other.
-Candidates working firmly in construction often take the Construction Certificate first or as their only certificate-level qualification.
+No. NEBOSH treats both as standalone qualifications.
+Either can be taken first.
+Learners working firmly in construction often take the Construction Certificate as their only certificate-level qualification.

 How long does the NEBOSH Construction Certificate take?

-10 days of taught content plus self-study and assessment.
-Total elapsed time from start to certification is typically 3–6 months depending on study mode.
+A minimum of 70 taught hours plus around 40 hours of private study.
+Total elapsed time from start to certification is typically 3 to 6 months depending on study mode.

-What's the difference between NEBOSH Construction Certificate and SMSTS?
+What is the difference between the NEBOSH Construction Certificate and SMSTS?

 SMSTS is a 5-day site management course providing operational on-site supervisory knowledge.
-The NEBOSH Construction Certificate is a Level 3 academic qualification providing the underlying H&S management framework.
+The NEBOSH Construction Certificate is an academic qualification (SCQF Level 7 / RQF Level 4) providing the underlying H&S management framework.
 Many site managers hold both.

 Can I do the NEBOSH Construction Certificate online?

 Yes.
 NEBOSH-accredited online and distance-learning options are widely available.
-Both NCC1 and NCC2 can be sat remotely.
-Virtual classroom delivery is now the default for many Learning Partners.
+CN1 is sat remotely with a 48-hour window.
+Virtual classroom delivery is now standard at many Learning Partners.

 Does it satisfy CDM 2015 competence requirements for principal contractors?

-The Construction Certificate provides the H&S knowledge competence requires, but a qualification on its own does not satisfy CDM.
-The principal contractor still needs to demonstrate that arrangements to plan, manage and monitor the construction phase are real and proportionate to the project.
+The qualification provides the H&S knowledge that competence requires.
+A qualification on its own does not satisfy CDM.
+The principal contractor still needs to demonstrate the arrangements to plan, manage and monitor the construction phase are real and proportionate to the project.

 Where to start

-If the Construction Certificate is the right qualification for your role, the next step is choosing a delivery mode and Learning Partner that suits your work pattern.
-KeyOstas delivers the qualification in classroom, virtual classroom, and on-site formats, as a NEBOSH Gold Learning Partner.
-For current course dates, format options and what's included, see the NEBOSH National Construction Certificate course page.
+If the NEBOSH Construction Certificate is the right qualification for your role, the next step is choosing a delivery mode and Learning Partner that suits your work pattern.
+KeyOstas delivers the qualification in classroom, virtual classroom and on-site formats as a NEBOSH Gold Learning Partner.
+For current course dates, format options and what is included, see the NEBOSH Construction Certificate course page.
 Or call us on +44 (0) 3300 569534 to discuss whether the qualification fits your career goals and which format would work best.

 For wider context, see our guide to the NEBOSH General Certificate, our CDM Regulations 2015 explained guide, and our guide to becoming a health and safety officer in the UK.